chvvkumar/Monitoring/README.md

     	"registry-mirrors" : []
     }

-tcp://synology.lan:2375 <- This is the end point definition we added
+In the above snippet, `tcp://synology.lan:2375` Is the end point definition we have to add

-Note: Don't change any part of the "unix:///var/run/docker.sock" definition.
+*Note:* Don't change any part of the "unix:///var/run/docker.sock" definition.
 Synology uses to run the Docker GUI.
 Also, since this is a JSON file, all lines except the last line have a " , " at the end.
 Also note the " , " after the TCP definition.

 If you want to be doubly sure, you can use https://jsonlint.com to validate the JSON contents.